With spring training looming, players’ union likely to reject MLB’s pitch for a delay

 Logic might suggest a one-month delay to the 2021 season is warranted, with the lost weeks made up on the back end, allowing time for infection rates to decline and for the emerging vaccines to be distributed more widely, as well as the possibility of fans returning to stadiums in larger numbers deeper into the year.

 However, as always, the animating force at work in baseball is not logic, but economics.
 For starters, MLB’s television network partners don’t want the postseason to extend past the first week of November, a reality that boxes the sport into a limited calendar.
-A compacted schedule, featuring fewer off-days and more doubleheaders, increases the chances of widespread disruption if outbreaks occur.
+A compacted schedule, featuring fewer days off and more doubleheaders, increases the chances of widespread disruption if outbreaks occur.

 For the players, the economic concerns in 2021 are both short-term — making sure they are paid full salaries, after earning just 37 percent of full pay for the 60-game 2020 season (and having to fight the owners just to get that) — and long-term, reflecting the players’ growing belief that the sport’s current economic model fosters anti-competitive behavior on the part of teams.

-Although the league’s proposal this weekend called for players to receive their full 2021 salaries, despite a schedule shortened by eight games, union officials were quick to point out the proposal did not guarantee those salaries.
+Although MLB’s proposal this weekend called for players to receive their full 2021 salaries, despite a schedule shortened by eight games, union officials were quick to point out the proposal did not guarantee those salaries.
 Instead, it gave Commissioner Rob Manfred wide powers to postpone and cancel games, or even halt the season amid outbreaks — powers the union views with unease.

-The league, though, sees those powers as necessary to deal with the many unknowns and contingencies inherent in attempting to play through an ongoing pandemic — at a time when the vaccine rollout has been slower than hoped and different variants of the virus are emerging — but that the mission would be to play as many games as possible.
-The proposal also outlines specific circumstances under which Manfred could cancel games, including government restrictions on gatherings and travel and issues of competitive integrity.
+MLB, though, sees those powers as necessary to deal with the many unknowns and contingencies inherent in attempting to play through an ongoing pandemic — at a time when the vaccine rollout has been slower than hoped and different variants of the virus are emerging — but the mission would be to play as many games as possible.
+The proposal also outlines specific circumstances under which Manfred could cancel games, including government restrictions on gatherings and travel, and issues of competitive integrity.

 In 2020, after the sides were unable to reach agreement, Manfred implemented a 60-game season, with players receiving prorated shares of their full salaries.
 Although the season nearly came apart in late July amid outbreaks on the Miami Marlins and St. Louis Cardinals, ultimately just two games were lost all season, with 28 of baseball’s 30 teams completing 60 games, and the other two, the Cardinals and Detroit Tigers, playing 58.

-League officials have claimed the sport lost billions of dollars in revenue from the shortened, fan-free 2020 season — underscoring the importance of playing as many games as possible with as many fans as possible in the stands in 2021 — although union officials are skeptical of those claims.
+MLB officials have claimed the sport lost billions of dollars in revenue from the shortened, fan-free 2020 season — underscoring the importance of playing as many games as possible with as many fans as possible in the stands in 2021 — although union officials are skeptical of those claims.

-The league’s proposal for an expanded, 14-team playoffs in 2021 — down from the 16-team field of 2020, but up from 10 teams under the usual format — presents another point of contention.
-The league, seeing the potential revenue gains from an expanded postseason, has offered to give the players the universal DH in exchange.
+MLB’s proposal for an expanded, 14-team playoffs in 2021 — down from the 16-team field of 2020 but up from 10 teams under the usual format — presents another point of contention.
+MLB, seeing the potential revenue gains from an expanded postseason, has offered to give the players the universal DH in exchange.

 However, the union sees expanded playoffs as problematic on a fundamental, economic level — disincentivizing spending on the part of owners, and thus damaging free agency, because a team would need fewer wins to reach the postseason — and thus too large a bargaining chip to give away for a rule change, the universal DH, that both sides want.